As at: 30/12/2024

 At the government negotiations in November 2021, the BMZ confirmed that it would continue to support Georgia's course of reform and of moving closer to the EU.
 The German side also underlined the need to make further progress on reforming the justice system, protecting the rights of minorities and achieving reconciliation within society.

-In the future, cooperation between Germany and Georgia will focus on the following core areas:
+So far, cooperation between Germany and Georgia has focused on the following core areas:

 • Sustainable economic development, training and employment